 We launched La Villa in 2017 with a vision of creating inspired handcrafted goods focusing on a way of doing business that uplifts the makers, through partnership, sustainability & mutual growth.

 I began working in the artisan sector 10 years ago traveling all over El Salvador, I encountered family run workshops, new initiatives and established cooperatives.
 They are experiences I cherish deeply.
 I recognized the sector needed to connect with more trade opportunities.

 We use things without thinking of where they come from, the people who make them & what happens to them when discarded.
-I left that job to go back to working with artisan enterprises.

 An object made by hand carries within the story of who makes it and that of the generations that evolved the craft.
 I am in awe of the rawness of natural materials & how they are shaped, by hand, with knowledge passed on from generation to generation.